MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

  1. Using Active Directory Users and Computers, add the new AD group as a member of the existing AD group.
  2. Create an [access package](../../../id-governance/entitlement-management-access-package-create.md).
 Add the application from #1, the security group from #3, as resources in the Access Package.
 Configure a direct assignment policy in the access package.
  3. In [Entitlement Management](../../../id-governance/entitlement-management-overview.md), assign the synced users who need access to the AD based app to the access package.
 This includes any user members of the existing AD group who will continue to need access.
- 4. Wait for the new AD group to be updated with thew new members.
+ 4. Wait for the new AD group to be updated with the new members.
 Using Active Directory Users and Computers, confirm that the correct users are present as members of the group.
  5. Using Active Directory Users and Computers, remove the existing members, apart from the new AD group, of the existing AD group.
  6. In your AD domain monitoring, allow only the [gMSA account](how-to-prerequisites.md#group-managed-service-accounts) that runs the provisioning agent, [authorization to change the membership](/windows/security/threat-protection/auditing/audit-security-group-management) in the new AD group.